 This Potentially Vulnerable Area covers the west of Peterculter and is approximately 4km2.
-The A93, North
+The A93, North Deeside road, passes through the area.

 The main river is the Culter Burn which flows through the south west of Peterculter before discharging into the River Dee.